 Before analyzing their differences further, let’s understand the two platforms first.

 MailChimp is a popular email management software among business owners.
 It comes with modern features and a wide variety of customizable templates.
 It enables business owners to send out automated emails that reflect the company’s image.

 This tool is affordable and provides a free plan that supports up to 2000 subscribers, before getting into the Mailchimp pro plans.
 The comprehensive analytics tools (google analytics integration as well) provide in-depth insight into the campaign.

 Constant Contact, like MailChimp, is a marketing tool available to business owners.
 It provides unlimited emails in its basic plan for $20 a month.
 And you do not have to pay for the first month.

 It also provides a variety of email templates.
 It may not have templates as attractive as those of MailChimp, but it performs its function effectively.
 The tool is easy to navigate and adopt.

 It is always necessary to familiarize yourself with an application before investing your money.
-MailChimp provides a free plan, which comes with the basic functions you need to get started.
+MailChimp provides a free plan in addition to their paid plan options, which comes with the basic functions you need to get started.
 Constant Contact, on the other hand, provides a one-month free trial period of the plan you intend to use.

 When it comes to the pricing, the real difference comes in.

 MailChimp provides three pricing payment plans.
 An advanced option of the free plan is the Essentials which starts at $9.99 per month.
 The next level is the Standard plan which starts at $14.99 per month.
 The most advanced is the Premium plan, which starts at $ 299.
 Mailchimp pricing varies with the number of contacts.

 The registration and sign-up forms are a significant aspect of your email marketing automation campaign.
 You want it to blend well with your website and appeal to your customers.